prisma-labs/graphql-framework-experiment/docs/api.md

   - `schema` – An instance of [GraphQLSchema](https://graphql.org/graphql-js/type/#graphqlschema) from `graphql` package.
 The result of `makeSchema` from `@nexus/schema`.

   - `context` – The context creator for the app.
 This is a bundle of all the app's (`addToContext`) and plugins' context contributions.
 If you are replacing the server, you must invoke this function on every incoming request with the request object, and then thread the returned context data to your resolver execution.
-If you are using a high level server library like `apollo-server` or `fastify-gql` then all you should ahve to do is pass this function along to them (see example below).
+If you are using a high level server library like `apollo-server` or `fastify-gql` then all you should have to do is pass this function along to them (see example below).

     > Warning [#424](https://github.com/graphql-nexus/nexus-future/issues/424)
     > Currently, context contributors work directly against the Express [Request object](http://expressjs.com/en/4x/api.html#req).
 This means if your custom implementation calls the context creator with an incompatible request object, they context contributors may encounter runtime errors.